mindhash/arrow-parquet-go/README.md

 #### Attribution
-This is modified version of [this repo](https://github.com/minio/parquet-go) with support Arrow batches.
+This is modified version of [minio/parquet-go](https://github.com/minio/parquet-go) with support Arrow batches.